National Youth Orchestra of Canada to be Resident at

 STATE-OF-THE-ART PERFORMANCE TRAINING FACILITIES FOR

 THE NEXT GENERATION OF CANADA’S WORLD-CLASS MUSICIANS

-Kingston ON … Queen’s University will be the 2022 creative home for Canada’s full-scholarship, pre-eminent training orchestra for musicians 16 to 28 – the National Youth Orchestra of Canada.
+Kingston ON … Queen’s University will be the 2022 creative home for Canada’s full-scholarship, a pre-eminent training Orchestra for musicians 16 to 28 – the National Youth Orchestra of Canada.
 NYO Canada is one of the most innovative and skilled youth orchestras in the world.
 From June 19, 2022, to July 20, 2022, NYO Canada will be resident at Queen’s University at the Isabel Bader Centre for the Performing Arts (“the Isabel”) and the DAN School of Drama and Music’s Harrison-LeCaine Hall.

 The residency will include orchestral rehearsals and performances led by NYO Canada’s internationally acclaimed Music Director, Sascha Goetzel, student chamber music concerts, faculty concerts, world premieres, audition training, private lessons, chamber music coaching, sectionals, cultural industries workshops, master classes, recording and streaming, and multi-platform performance coaching on state-of-the-art equipment.

 The video about the NYO Canada residency at Queen’s University can be accessed here